-Hmmm yeah, I would say that most people reading this probably haven’t explored much of central Vermont north of Tunbridge.
+Yes, I would say that most people reading this probably haven’t explored much of central Vermont just north of Tunbridge.
 One of my favorite areas is around East Corinth.
-You really feel like you are out there when you’re in the middle of that Sharon, Washington, Thetford area.
+You really feel like you are out there when you’re in the middle of the Sharon, Washington, Thetford area.
 Pretty remote spots and some of the snowmobile trails are in good enough condition to ride a gravel bike on.
-I feel like I’m in the Canadian wilderness whenever I ride up there.
+I feel as though I’m in the Canadian wilderness whenever I ride up there.

 What is your all-time favorite gravel ride?

-Well, I have many favorite rides depending on the region in Vermont, but here’s one of them from my stomping grounds.
+Well, I have many favorite rides depending on the region in Vermont, but here’s one of them from my favorite place.
 If you want to justify having two Worthy Burgers and hazy double IPA, this is your ride.
 You’ll have to do a bit of exploring in the unmarked areas, but that’s the point.

 To access our full Route Database, joing the GRAVEL–TRIBE!

 Thanks, Ansel.
 Put me right on the spot.
 Well, being completely honest, I would say last year’s version of Together We Can by Brocklebank and Upper Pass at The Ranger was the best beer I had in 2018.
 It was so smooth and juicy.
 Dehydration from running around the whole day might have amplified that experience, but that’s what I felt ;)

 Gear: what would you recommend as a minimum in the bike/gear department for someone signing up for The Ranger?
 Is there anything in particular that you think is a must-have?